 Transport you and your loved ones to Hawaii with Grilled or Baked Huli Huli Chicken!
 Its bursting with sweet and savory Hawaiian teriyaki deliciousness from a dynamite pineapple, soy, brown sugar marinade that doubles as your sweet and sticky glaze (no double work!) and a spice rub that elevates this chicken to a whole new level of jaw dropping delicious.
 With the marinade, spice rub and glaze, this might just be the best Huli Huli Chicken ever.
 But I’ll let you decide.

-Huli Huli Chicken Recipe Video
+This Huli Huli Chicken Recipe will have you drooling

 Have you heard of Huli Huli Chicken?
 It has been on my To Make “Bucket List” for ages, and I am thrilled I finally get to cross it off that list, because that means I finally got to devour my version of the best Huli Huli Chicken!